2024 Individual Support Grant Recipients Announced

 Shown: Adolph Gottlieb (left) and Mark Rothko (right) at an unknown art opening, March 6, 1961.
 Photographer: Fred McDarrah.

 Adolph Gottlieb and Mark Rothko first met in the late 1920s and remained close friends throughout their lives.
-Through a selection of archival documents, interviews, and artwork, we are highlighting several important moments in their lives and practice.
+Through a selection of archival documents, interviews, and artwork, we are highlighting several important moments in their lives and careers.

-"I first met Mark at the Art Center Gallery on 56th street, one of the little galleries introducing new artists.
+"I first met Mark at the Art Center Gallery on 56th Street, one of the little galleries introducing new artists.
 We both used to go to the Opportunity Gallery around 1928 or 1929.
 Every month they used to show young artists and they usually got some well-known artist to judge, such as Kuniyoshi or Alexander Brooke.
 Mark and I and Milton Avery frequently got into those shows."

 Adolph Gottlieb in an interview with Dore Ashton, February 4, 1972

 "We all went to Gloucester together and once we went to Vermont.
 And Adolph and Esther came up and took a house near us.
 But in Gloucester, Rothko came up and Gottlieb came up.
 They were about ten years younger than Milton, but they all respected him a great deal and they used to hang around, as we'd say.
 You know, in the City, actually, Rothko lived across the street from us and he'd be at our house almost every night.
 And Gottlieb would come in very often.
-And, you know, they'd bring their girlfriends and finally they'd bring their wives when they had them and it was like a close-knit family really.
+And, you know, they'd bring their girlfriends and finally, they'd bring their wives when they had them and it was like a close-knit family really.
 We were very close."

 Sally Avery, recalling the decade of the 1930s, in a 1982 interview with Tom Wolf

 Shown: Adolph Gottlieb, Mark Rothko, c.
-1933-35, gouache, 20 x 16 inches.
+1933-35, gouache, 20 x 16"

-Mark Rothko, [Seated man], 1937/39, graphite on bond paper, 5 1/2 x 4 inches, (possibly Gottlieb).
+Mark Rothko, [Seated man], 1937/39, graphite on bond paper, 5 1/2 x 4", (possibly Gottlieb).

 Gottlieb viewed myth as an alternative to realism, which he wanted to avoid.
 He recalled saying to Rothko around 1941, "'How about some classical subject matter like mythological themes?'
 And we agreed...
 Mark chose to do some themes from the plays of Aeschylus, and I played around with the Oedipus myth, which was both a classical theme and a Freudian theme."

-–A passage from "Adolph Gottlieb, A Retrospective" Exhibition Catalogue
+– A passage from "Adolph Gottlieb, A Retrospective" Exhibition Catalogue

 1943: Letter to the Times

-Adolph Gottlieb, The Rape of Persephone, 1943, oil on canvas, 34 3/16 × 26 1/8 inches, Collection of the Allen Memorial Art Museum.
+Adolph Gottlieb, The Rape of Persephone, 1943, oil on canvas, 34 3/16 × 26 1/8", Collection of the Allen Memorial Art Museum.

-Mark Rothko, The Syrian Bull, 1943, oil and graphite on canvas, 39 3/8 × 27 13/16 inches, Collection of the Allen Memorial Art Museum, © 1998 Kate Rothko Prizel & Christopher Rothko / Artists Rights Society (ARS), New York.
+Mark Rothko, The Syrian Bull, 1943, oil and graphite on canvas, 39 3/8 × 27 13/16", Collection of the Allen Memorial Art Museum © 1998 Kate Rothko Prizel & Christopher Rothko / Artists Rights Society (ARS), New York.

 "We were having a show at Wildenstein’s, the Federation of American Painters and Sculptors around 1943 and Edward Alden Jewell reviewed the show.
 He said he couldn’t understand two of the paintings.
 I called him up and asked that if we’d explain them would he print it.
 He said yes so I called up Mark and we were close to Barney (Barnett Newman) and Barney was a bit of a writer.
 So Barney drafted an introduction to our statement."